-Editor's Note: We definitely need to update this report.
-We don't know about Redington Pass, we won't ever take it again, but there have definitely been improvements to the Kannally Ranch House thanks to the Friends of Oracle State Park.
-This article was written 6 years ago.
+Editor’s Note: We definitely need to update this report.
+We don’t know about Redington Pass, we won’t ever take it again, but there have definitely been improvements to the Kannally Ranch House thanks to the Friends of Oracle State Park.
+This article was written many moons ago.
+If you go, let us know.

 Another Sunday drive.
 This time Neighbor Roy, Ms. Karen, and I were off to Oracle State Park via Redington Pass east of Tucson.
 Access to Redington Pass is easy.
 Just go east on Tanque Verde.
 Eventually, the pavement ends and the worst road in Southern Arizona begins.
 Even the high-clearance 4-wheel drive vehicles could barely manage 10 mph.
 The road through Redington Pass was so bad that I may stop complaining about the deplorable condition of Tucson’s streets.
 It made Silverbell Road feel like the autobahn.